 Jake is thrilled to call Tennis Center Sand Point his new “tennis home”.

 Jason is originally from Los Angeles, CA and started playing tennis at the age of 11.
-In all four years of high school, he played as the number one and two seed in singles on the Varsity Team Tennis Team.
+In all four years of high school, he played as the #1 and #2 seed in singles on the Varsity Team Tennis Team.
 In college he played tennis for Glendale Community College where he received the MVP award.

 After college he became a tennis instructor for the Warner Tennis Center at Topanga Canyon, CA. He also trained junior level and college players in Southern California.